thriveweb/cordner/content/pages/privacy.md

 title: Privacy
 featuredImage: /images/uploads/our-advisors--banner.jpg
 ---
 **General**

 Cordner Advisory Pty Ltd ACN 148 874 640 and its related entities (referred to in this document as ‘**we**’**, ‘us**’ or ‘**our**’) recognises that your privacy is very important and we are committed to protecting the personal information we collect from you.
 The _Privacy Act 1988_ (Cth) (‘**Privacy Act**’), and the Australian Privacy Principles (‘**APP**’) govern the way in which we must manage your personal information and this policy sets out how we collect, use, disclose and otherwise manage personal information about you.

 **Collection**

-**Types of information collected**

-We may collect and hold personal information about you, that is, information that can identify you, and is relevant to providing you with the services you are seeking.
+**Types of information collected. **We may collect and hold personal information about you, that is, information that can identify you, and is relevant to providing you with the services you are seeking.
 This can include your name, date of birth, contact details (including address, email address, phone number), financial information (such as credit card or bank account numbers) and information about how you use our products and services.

 This is not an exhaustive list.
 We may need to collect additional information about you from time to time to provide products or services to you.